 The world of business has had to adapt to changes in consumer behaviour.
 As parts of the UK move into varying levels of lockdown and, considering the ongoing uncertainty, e-commerce will play an important role for many businesses for the foreseeable and beyond.

-Covid aside, customers’ behaviour and habits have been gradually transitioning to e-commerce for a long time thanks to tech advancement, a digital-native population, and the convenience it provides.
+Covid aside, customers’ behaviour and habits have been gradually transitioning to e-commerce for a long time thanks to tech advancement, an increasingly digital-native population, and the convenience it provides.
 In 2018, UK e-commerce sales amounted to £688.4 million, compared with £513.5 million in 2014 (Statista, 2019).
 This represents a whopping 34% increase in just four years.

 Covid has only accelerated this, and even if a vaccine is available in 2021, the national psyche may have irrevocably changed thus influencing consumer behaviour and the way people shop in the long term.
 In fact, some customers have switched to a ‘digital-only’ approach, and whilst e-commerce as a percentage of retail sales may pull back a bit from current levels, some people may take quite a bit of coaxing to return to the high street.

 To put it simply, building a high-quality e-commerce website should be one of your company’s top marketing priorities.